nsidc/earthaccess/docs/user_guide/search.md

 ## Overview

 Searching for NASA Earthdata is the core function is `earthaccess`.
 NASA organizes Earthdata into [_collections_](<link-to-glossary>).
 An example of a collection is the [MODIS/TERRA Global Daily Snow Cover](https://nsidc.org/data/mod10a1/versions/61).
 You can think of a collection as a dataset.
 Collections contain many data _granules_, each granule is a file.
-For the MODIS snow cover data, each granule (or file) contains data for one day for a 10x10 area of the globe.
+For the MODIS snow cover data, each granule (or file) contains data for one day for a 10&deg; x 10&deg; area of the globe.

-Using `earthaccess`, you can search for datasets using [`search_datasets`](/earthaccess/user-reference/api/api/#earthaccess.api.search_datasets) or search for files (or granules) within a dataset using `search_data`.
-For example, you may want snow cover data or perhaps data for ocean color but not know a specific dataset.  `search_datasets` allows you to search by keywords.
-Or you may want data about canopy height in the Amazon rain forest for a given data but do not know what datasets are available.  `search_datasets` allows you to define a region of interest and a time range of interest to your search.
+Using `earthaccess`, you can search for datasets using [`search_datasets`](#search-for-datasets-using-search_datasets) or search for files (or granules) within a dataset using [`search_data`](#search-for-data-granules-using-search_data).
+For example, you may want snow cover data or perhaps data for ocean color but not know a specific dataset that contains this data.  `search_datasets` allows you to search by keywords.
+Or you may want data about canopy height in the Amazon rain forest for a given date but do not know what datasets are available for this region of time range.  `search_datasets` allows you to define a region of interest and a time range of interest to your search.
 Alternatively, you might know you want to work with data from the MODIS snow cover dataset, in the example above, but want to find out which version of that data is available.

 On the other hand, you may know which dataset you want to work with but need to find the data files for a time period and region of interest.
-You can find this files with `search_data`.
+You can find these files with `search_data`.
 You might want to further refine that search to find only files with less than 50% cloud cover or with data collected during day-time.  `search_data` accepts these search terms as well.

-NASA offers a number of services to subset and transform data.
+NASA also offers a number of services to subset and transform data.
 These services are not available for datasets.
 You can use `search_services` to discover which datasets have particular services.

 `search_datasets` and `search_data` have some search parameters in common, as well as some parameters that are only available to `search_datasets` and `search_data`.
 Below, we first cover some basic searches using `search_datasets` and `search_data`.
 We then give some more examples and detail on keywords common to both functions.